Samar-mami/data-pipeline-drugs-test/README.md

 - **read input files** (_read_input_files.py_): read the csv files into a pandas dataframe
 - **Preprocessing step**  (_preprocessing_data.py_): cleans the data (null values, duplicates, date format, lower characters, ... )
-- **Processing step** (_processing_data.py_): contains functions to search for the different drugs in the different pubmed and clinical trials and generates a json file as output.
+- **Processing step** (_processing_data.py_):
+  - contains functions to search for the different drugs in the different pubmed and clinical trials and generates a json file as output.
+  - function max_journal: which journal has the maximum drugs mentioned
 - **main file**: (_drug_analyzer.py_): the main file that runs all the previous steps
 - **Dockerfile:** generates the first docker image "sma/drug_analyzer:v1"